Associate Dean of Students, and Acting Director of the Office of Graduate Programs

 J.D., summa cum laude, WMU-Cooley Law School 1988

-Dean Timmer is personally and professionally committed to lawyer and law student mentoring and professionalism.
+I am personally and professionally committed to lawyer and law student mentoring and professionalism.
 I am a founding member, Executive Committee member, and newest Director of the National Legal Mentoring Consortium, which is now housed at WMU Cooley Law School.
-I was appointed by ABA President William Hubbard as a member of the ABA Standing Committee on Professionalism for the 2014-15 year, and was re-appointed for a three-year term.
-At the state level, Dean Timmer is an appointed member of the State Bar of Michigan District E Character and Fitness Committee, and is a panelist for the Michigan Attorney Discipline Board.
+I was appointed by two ABA presidents to serve as a member of the ABA Standing Committee on Professionalism from 2014-18.
+At the state level, I have served for decades as a member of the State Bar of Michigan District E Character and Fitness Committee, and as a panelist for the Michigan Attorney Discipline Board.
 I am also a member of the ABA Center for Professional Responsibility and the National Professionalism Consortium.
-She is a Master and former Board member of the American Inns of Court Mid-Michigan Chapter, and have served as an appointed member of the State Bar of Michigan 21st Century Practice Task Force, Modernizing the Regulatory Machinery Committee.
+I am a Master and former Board member of the American Inns of Court Mid-Michigan Chapter, and have served as an appointed member of the State Bar of Michigan 21st Century Practice Task Force, Modernizing the Regulatory Machinery Committee.

-After graduating from James Madison College at Michigan State University in 1978, and enjoying a 10-year career with the Michigan Department of Commerce in the area of economic development and environmental regulation, she attended WMU-Cooley Law School in the evenings, and graduated summa cum laude in 1988.
-She joined the law firm Honigman Miller Schwartz & Cohn and practiced in the litigation department.
-She is admitted to practice in Michigan courts, the Eastern and Western Districts of the U.S. District Court, and the U.S. Supreme Court.
+After graduating from James Madison College at Michigan State University in 1978, and enjoying a 10-year career with the Michigan Department of Commerce in the area of economic development and environmental regulation, I attended WMU-Cooley Law School in the evenings, and graduated summa cum laude in 1988.
+I joined the law firm Honigman Miller Schwartz & Cohn and practiced in the litigation department.
+I am admitted to practice in Michigan courts, the Eastern and Western Districts of the U.S. District Court, and the U.S. Supreme Court.

 Articles (Law Reviews and Law Journals)